liferay/clay/packages/clayui.com/content/docs/advanced-guides/using-js-components-with-metal.md

 <article id="using-js-components-with-metal">

-Clay Components is made according to Lexicon standards and built on top of the [Metal.js](https://metaljs.com/) framework, so you can take advantage of Clay's components in your two template systems.
+Clay Components are made according to Lexicon standards and built on top of the [Metal.js](https://metaljs.com/) framework, so you can use Clay Components in your JSX and SOY templates.

 ## Jsx

-You can import your components as described in [Importing the JS Component](/docs/getting_started/importing-the-js-component.html), consider:
+You can import your components as described in [Importing the JS Component](/docs/getting-started/importing-the-js-component.html).
+Consider the example below:

 ```javascript
 import {ClayBadge} from 'clay';
 ```

-In JSX components call only one component of Clay as any JSX component in Metal.js, consider:
+You can call Clay components in your JSX templates just like you would call Metal.js components:

 ```javascript
 import Component from 'metal-jsx';